tasosalvas/spdiu/doc/configuration.md

 You can change the variables or expression to whatever you need to point to, and any fields not on the filename itself are not going to matter once the download is done.

-Now we can move on to configuring SPDIU to work on the game.
+Now we can move on to configuring SpdIU to work on the game.

 ## Game configuration